The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 The Melbourne Law Masters program has been designed around the busy schedules of working professionals.
 Subjects are offered from February to December each year.

 Most subjects are taught intensively, giving you the opportunity to immerse yourself in the subject content.
 Intensive subjects are typically taught over five days, either from Monday–Friday or Wednesday–Tuesday, excluding the weekend.
 This intensive format enables students from interstate or overseas to fly to Melbourne to attend class.
 Semester-length subjects are generally taught for two hours in the evening each week during the semester.

 Subjects are taught in an interactive seminar style and class sizes normally range from 20 to 30 students.

 Students must complete four subjects from the prescribed lists.

-Principles of International Law is compulsory for most students and, if possible, should be completed before other subjects.
+International Law is compulsory for most students and, if possible, should be completed before other subjects.
 Students who do not have a law degree from a common law jurisdiction or any prior legal studies or experience are also expected to complete the two-day preliminary subject Australian Legal Process and Legal Institutions.